SlowerTrick/PyGames/README.md

 - 🎮 Support for Xbox and PS4 controllers

 ## 🎯 Purpose
-This project was created as a **personal challenge and learning exercise** to explore game development concepts,
-physics simulation, and animation handling using pure Python.
+This project was created as a **personal challenge and learning exercise** to explore game development concepts, physics simulation, and animation handling using pure Python.

 ## 🚀 How to Run
 If on **Windows**, install the precompiled version.
-Else clone the DEMO SK/ folder and compile the game starting at Code/ folder with pyinstaller or a similar tool
+Else clone the **DEMO SK/** folder and compile the game starting at the **Code/** folder with **pyinstaller** or a similar tool